NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ]  Become the Buddy Coach of a new team member
 *Proof: Screen capture of a written evidence of the Head Coach assigning you as Buddy Coach to a new team member*

+* [ ] Suggest one challenge to be added to the Level 3 Challenge to the Head Coach *Proof: an email to your Head Coach with a funny or useful (or both) challenge to be added to Level 3.*

 * [ ] Done ?
 Produce a markdown document with a link to each Challenge's proof on your own GitHub account, and then Claim [The Level 3 Badge](https://badgr.io/issuer/issuers/GM2nrmVDS7mTHE-UWdu39Q/badges/_QaZ8TBWQYa07MORJQ-BBA) !

 ## Level 4 (NOT FINISHED) - Senior Coach